-Initially, the Q5 is available with a 2.0-liter turbocharged inline-4 that sends power to all four wheels, but a more performance-oriented SQ5 will follow with 354 hp from a turbo V-6.
-The Q5 remains available in Premium, Premium Plus, and Platinum trim levels, with a fairly high degree of customizability within those three variations.
+The Q5 is new for t2018 and equipped with a 2.0-liter turbocharged inline-4 that sends power to all four wheels.
+A performance-oriented SQ5 offers 354 hp from its turbo V-6.
+The Q5 is available in Premium, Premium Plus, and Platinum trim levels, with a fairly high degree of customizability within those three variations.

 The Q5 manages a 7.5 ranking on our scale, reflective of its good looks and good safety scores.
 (Read more about how we rate cars.)

 Audi Q5 styling and performance

 It may not look all that different for 2018, but the Q5 is all-new underneath.
 Its exterior follows Audi's more sinewy design language that emphasizes a shapely belt-line and a nose that appears longer than before.
 The difference is mostly in the detailing, with standard HID and optional LED headlights projecting the way forward and flanking the latest version of Audi's shield grille.
 At the rear, the Q5 sports a tailgate that could have been carried over from last year, but new LED lighting cleans up its rear lights.

 SQ5s, meanwhile, have a slightly revised look outside with their own alloy wheel designs.